panosoft/slate-replicator/README.md

   };
   module.exports = config;
   ```
-#### maxEventsPerRead
-> An optional parameter that specifies the maximum number of events that can be read from the events table in the `eventSource` database per read operation.
-Default and minimum value is `10000`.

 #### maxEventsPerWrite
 > An optional parameter that specifies the maximum number of events that can be written to the events table in each `replicationDestination` database per write operation.
 Default and minimum value is `10000`.